torchbox/npr-poc/npr_poc/news/management/commands/README.md

 This downloads news stories as XML files from the NPR RSS feed, in batches of 50 items.

 To save future downloads, zip the downloaded files (`zip archive.zip *.xml`) and upload the archive to a publicly available URL.
-This can be fetched from other machines, e.g. Heroku with `./manage.py fetch_export`.
+This can be fetched from other machines, e.g. Heroku with `./manage.py fetch_export <URL>`.

 ## Import into Wagtail stories